The Richards Family

 8 June 1859 in St Helier,

-son of William Hamilton Richards, Captn of 55 Regt., and Margraet
+of William Hamilton Richards, Captn of 55 Regt., and Margaret Isabella

-Isabella Lawrence.
-Hamilton's godparents are listed as Henry Baynes
+Lawrence.
+Hamilton's godparents are listed as Henry Baynes Lawrence, Robert

 William